bhyland95/bhyland95.github.io/README.md

 # Blake Hyland's Portfoloio

 This document is meant to serve as a portfolio of my work and let the world know a little bit more about me.
-It also serves as a means of getting in touch with myself.
+It also serves as a means of contacting me.

 The document includes the following sections:
 - Home (Meant to introduce the user to the page)